Corporate Information & Reports

-David has 20 years’ global experience in aviation strategy, finance and operations.
-As Managing Director for Ontario Airports Investments Limited, which is a wholly controlled subsidiary of OTPP, overseeing and managing OTPPs airport investments.
-In addition to LCY, he sits on the Board of Directors for Birmingham Airport and for Copenhagen Airport, where he is Deputy Chairman as well as Chairman of the Copenhagen Airport Audit and Risk Committee.
-In addition, he is a Member of the Board and Chairman of the Audit Committee for HS1 Ltd.
+David has over 25 years’ global experience in aviation strategy, finance and operations.
+He is Co Head and Managing Director for Ontario Airports Investments Limited, which is a wholly controlled subsidiary of OTPP, overseeing and managing OTPPs airport investments.
+In addition to LCY, he sits on the Board of Directors for Birmingham Airport and for Copenhagen Airport, where he is Deputy Chairman as well as Chairman of the Audit and Risk Management Committee.
+At LCY he is Chairman of the Health Safety Security & Environmental Committee.

 Jamie Adam, Director (Ontario Teachers’ Pension Plan)

 Jamie Adam, CFA, joined Ontario Teachers' in 2006 and is a member of the Europe, Middle East and Africa Infrastructure team.
 He was involved in numerous transactions including the acquisitions of Essbio, Brussels Airport, Copenhagen Airports and Sydney Desalination Plant and the newly acquired Westerleigh Crematorium.

 Jamie currently sits on the board of London City and Westerleigh.
 Before joining Ontario Teachers' he worked in private equity in Toronto.
 Jamie earned a BA (Honours) in Political Science and an MBA from the Richard Ivey School of Business, both at the Western University in London, Ontario, Canada.

 Adam Harbora, Director (AIMCo)